Hakimi1616/Hakimi1616/README.md

 ---

 ## 👨‍💻 About Me
-I am **Hakimi Ziyach**, widely known as **Hakimi Ziyach**.
-I am a dedicated 3rd-year **Software Engineering student** with a passion for architecting scalable digital ecosystems and high-performance applications.
+I am **Hakimi Ziyach**, widely known as **GHOST IN THE MACHINE**.
+I am a FAM. of 3rd-year **Software Engineering student** with a passion for architecting scalable digital ecosystems and high-performance applications.

 My approach combines technical rigor with aesthetic precision, ensuring that every system I build is not only functional but also provides a world-class user experience.

 - 🔭 **Live Portfolio:** [Visit My Site](https://hakimi1616.github.io/Portfolios/)
-- ⚡ **Key Philosophy:** "Clean code is not just written; it's engineered."
+- ⚡ MY  MINDSET:** "Clean code is not just written; it's engineered."
 - 🌍 **Goal:** To solve complex real-world problems using cutting-edge Java and Web technologies.

 ---